BU-ISCIII/relecov-tools/README.md

 ```

 #### Mandatory Fields
-Ensure that the fields below are properly defined as headers in your Excel sheet (dataase definition):
+Ensure that the fields below are properly defined as headers in your Excel sheet (database definition):

 ```
 enum: List of possible values for enumeration.